gap-system/bob/README.md

 </tr>
 </table>

-If you want to build BOB from source, just clone the repository and    . have a go However, I do not intend to give support for this.
+If you want to build BOB from source, just clone the repository and have a go.
+However, I do not intend to give support for this.
 For me, it is enough to be able to build BOB myself on Linux and Mac OS X.

 Installing the prerequisites